Frequently Asked Questions & Policies

 • Occasionally, or as needed, take slow, deep breaths.
 Take note of any areas of tension in your body.
 As you exhale, release that tension, letting your body sink deeper and deeper into the table.

 • Focusing on the music playing in the background can be very rewarding as well.
 At home, you can stream music by Auric Zephyr (Suzanna's own original relaxing compositions) on YouTube or Spotify or virtually anywhere you get your music.
+In addition to soothing music, Suzanna also has a playlist of relaxing visualization meditations she can play for you upon request.

 • The only other thing you need to do is allow yourself to feel enveloped by the comfortable table and to let us take care of you.
 This is your time to receive and be nurtured.
 Allow us to move your limbs if we need to (let us know if anything doesn't feel right or is uncomfortable or scary).
 Don't try to be "helpful" by engaging your muscles.
 Simply receive and allow the nurturing.